Best Cenotes in the Riviera Maya: Complete Exploration Guide

 2. Cenote Azul

-Known for its mesmerizing turquoise waters, Cenote Azul offers both deeper and shallower areas suitable for various skill levels.
+Known for its mesmerizing turquoise waters that photograph beautifully, Cenote Azul offers both deeper and shallower areas suitable for various skill levels.
 The cenote features a jumping platform, boardwalks, and stairways for easy access.
 Life vest hire and a small shop are available on-site.

 Highlights: Turquoise waters, multiple depth zones, jumping platform, easy access